I'm definitely not doing this. And it sounds like avoiding it isn't going to be too painful for my personal needs?

 It's way less mature than Discord and not very popular, but it's the closest to Discord that I know of.
 As far as I know, it's pretty secure and trusted and is open source.

-tachyon | 4 hours ago
+tachyon | a month ago

 Internet Relay Chat.
 It's been around for decades and will outlive Discord.

-CannibalisticApple | 4 hours ago
+CannibalisticApple | a month ago

 I like IRC, but unless it changed since I last used it years ago, the way it works is too different from Discord to function as a viable replacement for most people.
 The messages are tied to the sessions.
 You can't see previous message history from before your session, logging off will typically wipe all the conversation you were present for, and people can't send you a message when you're offline.
 Some IRC clients can store the messages, but it still limits what you can see to things you were present for.